Fraud Charges Defense Lawyer in Fort Worth, Texas

-While fraud is frequently thought of as being a “white collar crime” that results in more lenient prosecution, don’t assume the case won’t be prosecuted aggressively.
+While fraud charges are frequently thought of as being a “white collar crime” that results in more lenient prosecution, don’t assume the case won’t be prosecuted aggressively.
 In truth, prosecutors will typically conduct thorough investigations in order to collect substantial evidence that can be used to convict the suspected parties.

 Experienced Fort Worth Fraud Defense Lawyer

 Are you under investigation for fraud under Texas Penal Code § 32.01?
 If so, do not make any statements to a law enforcement officer investigating the crime.
 Instead, seek out the services of an experienced criminal defense attorney.

 The Fort Worth criminal defense attorneys at Townsend, Gebhardt & Eppes, PLLC aggressively defend clients all over Tarrant County, Parker County, Johnson County, and surrounding communities in North Central Texas.
 Call (817) 502-3600 today to receive a complete review of your case during a free, confidential consultation.